Swan maiden: Eastern Europe

-In Slavic fairy tale King Kojata or Prince Unexpected, the twelve royal daughters of King Kostei take off their geese disguises to bathe in the lake, but the prince hides the clothing of the youngest.
+In the Slavic fairy tale King Kojata or Prince Unexpected, the twelve royal daughters of King Kostei take off their goose disguises to bathe in the lake, but the prince hides the clothing of the youngest.

-In Czech tale The Three Doves, the hero hides the three golden feathers of the dove maiden to keep her in her human state.
+In the Czech tale The Three Doves, the hero hides the three golden feathers of the dove maiden to keep her in her human state.
 Later on, when she disappears, he embarks on an epic quest to find her.

 In a Serbian tale collected by Vuk Karadzic and translated as Die Prinz und die drei Schwäne ("The Prince and the Three Swans"), a prince loses his way during a hunt and meets an old man who lives in a hut.
-He works for the old man, and has to watch over a lake.
-On the second day of his job, three swans alight near the lake, take off their birdskins to become human maidens and bathe.
-The next day, the prince steals their swan skins and hurries back to the old man's hut.
-The three swans beg for their birdskins back; the old man returns only two of them and withholds the youngest's skin.
-He marries the prince to the swan girl and they return to his father's kingdom.
-Once there, one day, the swan wife asks her mother-in-law for her garments back; she puts it on and flies away to the Glass Mountain.
-The prince goes back to the old man, who is the king of the winds, and is directed to the Glass Mountain.
-The climbs it and meets an old woman in a hut.
+He works for the older man and has to watch over a lake.
+On the second day of his job, three swans alight near the lake, take off their birdskins to become human maidens, and bathe.
+The next day, the prince steals their swan skins and hurries back to the older man's hut.
+The three swans beg for their birdskins back; the older man returns only two of them and withholds the youngest's skin.
+He marries the prince to the swan girl, and they return to his father's kingdom.
+One day, the swan wife asks her mother-in-law for her garments back; she puts them on and flies away to the Glass Mountain.
+The prince returns to the older man, the king of the winds, and is directed to the Glass Mountain.
+He climbs it and meets an older woman in a hut.
 Inside the hut, he must identify his wife from a group of 300 similarly dressed swan women.
-Later, he is forced to do chores for the old woman, which he does with his wife's help.
+Later, he is forced to do chores for the older woman, which he does with his wife's help.